How to use LocalStorage in JavaScript?

 Browser support in localStorage

-Almost all major browsers, including Chrome, Firefox, Safari, Opera, and Edge support localStorage.
-However, it's important to note that the amount of storage available and the behavior of localStorage can vary slightly from browser to browser.
+LocalStorage is supported by almost all popular browsers, including Chrome, Firefox, Safari, Opera, and Edge.
+It is crucial to remember that the amount of storage that is accessible and the functionality of localStorage may differ slightly across different browsers.

-Here's an example of how you can use this code snippet to check for localStorage support in JavaScript:
+Here's an illustration of how to use this JavaScript code snippet to see if localStorage is supported:

 if (typeof(Storage) !== "undefined") { // Code for localStorage localStorage.setItem("key", "value"); var retrievedValue = localStorage.getItem("key"); console.log(retrievedValue); // output: "value" } else { // No web storage Support. console.log("Sorry, your browser does not support web storage."); }